ajeless/docs/test_and_qa/verification_and_validation.md

    - **Verification** assesses the software's internal attributes and adherence to requirements.
    - **Validation** assesses the software's external attributes, usability, and fitness for its intended purpose.

-In summary, verification ensures that the software is built correctly, while validation ensures that it is the right product that meets user needs and expectations.
-Both verification and validation are essential components of software quality assurance and are carried out to ensure the overall quality and reliability of the software.
+In summary, verification ensures that the software is built correctly, while validation ensures that it meets user needs and expectations.